 I wrote this article on race for a Washington, D.C. newspaper in 1991.
-I’m reprinting it today with the hope that its message still resonates.
+I am reprinting it with the hope that it will inspire change.

 “Racial Inequities Still Perpetuated through Ignorance and Societal Norms”